CiscoDevNet/terraform-provider-intersight/website/docs/d/iam_session.html.markdown

 * `last_login_client`:(string) The client address from which last login is initiated.
 * `last_login_time`:(string) The last login time for user.
 * `moid`:(string) The unique identifier of this Managed Object instance.
+* `session_id`:(string) Session token shared with the user agent which is used to identify the user session when API requests are received to perform authorization.